-(c) Defined Contribution Plan - Matched Savings Plan
+(b) Defined Contribution Plan - Matched Savings Plan

-The Company participates, together with other affiliates of DBAH in a tax-qualified 401(k) plan.
-Employees are able to contribute from 1-20% of their eligible compensation on a before-tax or after-tax basis, up to IRS limits.
+The Company participates, together with other affiliates of DBAH in a tax qualified 401(k) plan.
+Employees are able to contribute from 1-20% of their eligible compensation on a before-tax and/or after-tax basis, up to IRS limits.
 For employees hired before January 1, 2005, after a participant has completed six months of service the Company matches dollar for dollar up to 5% of eligible compensation, up to a maximum of \$4,000 per year.

 Effective January 1, 2005, the plan was amended for employees hired on or after January 1, 2005.
-Participants who have completed six months of service receive a Company matching contribution of up to 4% of eligible compensation.
+Participants who have completed six months of service receive a Company matching contribution of up to 4% of eligible compensation, up to the IRS annual compensation maximum.
 In addition, participants employed less than 10 years receive a Company fixed contribution equal to 4% of the first \$100,000 of eligible compensation.
 Participants employed 10 or more years receive a Company fixed contribution equal to 6% of the first \$100,000 of eligible compensation.

-(d) Share Based Compensation
+(c) Share Based Compensation

-The Company participates in various share-based compensation plans of the Bank, including the DB Equity Plan, DB Share Scheme and the Restricted Equity Units Plan, where the Bank grants employees of the Company deferred share awards which provide the right to receive common shares of the Bank at specified future dates.
+The Company participates in various share-based compensation plans of the Bank, including the DB Share Scheme and the Restricted Equity Units Plan, where the Bank grants employees of the Company deferred share awards which provide the right to receive common shares of the Bank at specified future dates.
 The vesting period of the awards is generally from one to five years.
+The Bank discontinued the Global Share Plan in 2010.

-The Bank adopted the guidance in ASC 718 effective January 1, 2006.
+The Bank adopted guidance in accordance with ASC Topic 718 effective January 1, 2006.
 For transition purposes, the Bank elected the modified prospective application method.
-Under this application method, ASC 718 applies to new awards and to awards modified, repurchased, or canceled after the required effective date.
-Compensation expense is recorded on a straight-line basis over the period in which employees perform services to which the awards relate or over the period of tranches for those awards delivered in tranches.
-The timing of expense recognition relating to grants which, due to early retirement provisions, include a normal but nonsubstantive service period are accelerated by shortening the amortization period of the expense from the grant date to the date when the employee meets the eligibility criteria for the award, and not the vesting date.
-For awards that are delivered in tranches, each tranche is considered a separate award and amortized separately.
+Under this application method, ASC Topic 718 applies to new awards and to awards modified, repurchased, or canceled after the required effective date.
+Awards are expensed on a straight-line basis over the vesting period, which is generally from three to five years.

 The Bank enters into certain derivative contracts indexed to its common shares in order to hedge the overall cost associated with employee share-based compensation awards.
-For the year ended June 30, 2012, the Company was allocated a loss of \$41.0 million related to its portion of the overall loss realized by the Bank that was attributable to share-based awards granted to the Company's employees.
-This amount has been reflected as an adjustment to the Company's paid-in capital in excess of par value.
+These amounts have been reflected as an adjustment to the Company's paid-in capital in excess of par value in the accompanying consolidated statement of changes in stockholder's equity.

-(e) Cash Retention Plan
+(d) Cash Retention Plan

-The company participates in cash retention plans of the Bank, including the DB Restricted Cash Plan and the DB Restricted Incentive Plan.
+The Company participates in cash retention plans of the Bank, including the DB Restricted Cash Plan and the DB Restricted Incentive Plan.
 As a rule of the DB Restricted Cash Plan the awards are only paid out to the employee if there is a non-terminated employment relationship between the employee and Deutsche Bank at the respective vesting date.
 The award consists of three tranches each amounting to one third of the original grant volume.
-The first two tranches vested in early 2010 and 2011 respectively, and was paid out, net of any forfeiture during the course of 2009 and 2010 according to the terms and conditions of the plan.
-The one remaining tranche will vest in early 2012 and is expensed over its vesting period.
+The first two tranches vested in early 2010 and 2011, respectively and were paid out, net of any forfeiture during the course of 2009 and 2010 according to the terms and conditions of the plan.
+The remaining tranche vested in early 2012.

 The DB Restricted Incentive Plan consists of three tranches each amounting to one third of the grant volume.
-The tranches vest in early 2011, 2012 and 2013.
+The tranches vest in early 2012, 2013 and 2014.
 Each tranche is expensed over its vesting period.
 In line with regulatory requirements this plan includes performance-indexed clawback rules for the most senior employees.
 Thus, there is the possibility that parts of the awards will be subject to forfeiture in the event of non-achievement of defined targets, breach of policy or financial impairment.